juliandm/Preview/README.md

+# Datatypes
-# 1. Class
+## 1. Class
-## 1.1 Definition
-* Contains all skeletons of functions & attributes which are shared by several topics.
-* When a class is assigned to a new Topic, this Topic has to fill the skeleton of functions & attributes of the class.
+* Contains the shape of theory constructed with a combination of other Classes with functions, Conjunctions and AttributePairs which are equal among Topics.
+* Attributes, whose values change among Topics can be also specified as a skeleton for the comparison within the group
-* Has to inherit from another Class
+* Classes have to inherit from another Class
-## 1.2 Structure
+### Structure
 * Attributes (Everything that is compareable)
+* Definition: Combination of the following
   * Functions
+  * AttributePair
+  * Conjunction
+  * Classes
+### Examples
+* Make or buy decision ( Individual theoretical Action > Decision)
+*

-# 2. Topic
+## 2. Topic
-## 2.1 Definition
 The main entity to store information around a topic.
-## 2.2 Structure
+### Structure
 * Theory
   * Sum Up
     * Definiton (Text generated from attributes, functions, parent Topics, Partitions)